SoyeongKimm/100DaysOfCodeChallenge/README.md

     return cell
    }
    ```
-5. Adopt the `SwipeTableViewCellDelegate` protocol -> Create an extension to modularize and split up the functionality
+5. Adopt the `SwipeTableViewCellDelegate` protocol -> Create an extension to modularise and split up the functionality
    ```swift
    extension ViewController: SwipeTableViewCellDelegate {
    }